Aldaviva/BehringerXTouchExtender/Readme.md

         1. Turn on the device while holding the track 1 select button
         1. Turn the track 1 rotary encoder knob until the track 1 LCD shows `Ctrl` (absolute MIDI control mode) or `CtrlRel` (relative MIDI control mode)
         1. Press the track 1 select button
-    - *AMD Zen2 (Ryzen 3000) and later:* install [firmware 1.21 or later](https://www.behringer.com/product.html?modelCode=P0CCR) to fix the [broken USB connection](https://community.amd.com/t5/drivers-software/behringer-x-touch-usb-driver-issues/m-p/199495)
+    - *AMD Zen2 (Ryzen 3000) and later only:* install [firmware 1.21 or later](https://www.behringer.com/product.html?modelCode=P0CCR) to fix the [broken USB connection](https://community.amd.com/t5/drivers-software/behringer-x-touch-usb-driver-issues/m-p/199495)
         1. Turn on the device while holding the track 8 record button
-        1. Download and run [MIDI-OX](http://www.midiox.com/moxdown.htm) on an unaffected (e.g. Intel) computer connected to the device with USB
+        1. Download and run [MIDI-OX](http://www.midiox.com/moxdown.htm) on an unaffected (e.g. Intel) computer connected to the device over USB
         1. Highlight the `X-Touch-Ext` entries in Options › MIDI Devices
         1. Select the downloaded `.syx` file using Actions › Send › SysEx File
         1. Wait for the upgrade to finish